SaraMansori/React-Redux-Course/README.md

 # React-Redux-Course
-Projects made in the React Redux Course
+Projects made and notes taken in the React Redux Course